piotrdebosz/CoreNFCDemo/README.md

       - You can only use CoreNFC to read NDEF tags.
 Most of the cards (i.e credit cards, member cards) cannot be read with the framework

   - Sometimes I cannot read proper tag
-      - It looks like sometimes NFC chip gets freeze and cannot read any tag.
-I hope it'll be fixed in future betas
+     - ~~It looks like sometimes NFC chip gets freeze and cannot read any tag.
+I hope it'll be fixed in future betas~~ **This has been fixed in iOS 11 Beta 3**

   - I can build the project on iPhone 6s but there is no NFC dialog
       - You can only use CoreNFC with iPhone 7 and iPhone 7 Plus.
 On other devices you'll get **FeatureUnsupported** error